ophub/amlogic-s9xxx-armbian/documents/README.md

 Register your own account in order to continue with the customized operation of the system.
 Click the `Sign up` button in the upper right corner of the github.com website and follow the instructions to register your account.

-## 2. Set up private variable GITHUB_TOKEN
+## 2. Set up private variable GITHUB_TOKEN etc

-According to the [GitHub Docs](https://docs.github.com/en/actions/security-guides/automatic-token-authentication), GitHub automatically creates a unique GITHUB_TOKEN secret at the start of every workflow job for use within the workflow.
+According to the [GitHub Docs](https://docs.github.com/en/actions/security-guides/automatic-token-authentication), GitHub automatically creates a unique `GITHUB_TOKEN` secret at the start of every workflow job for use within the workflow.
 The `{{ secrets.GITHUB_TOKEN }}` can be used for authentication within the workflow job.

+When building a [Armbian Docker](../.github/workflows/build-armbian-arm64-docker-image.yml) image in Actions and pushing it to Docker Hub, you need to set two secrets: `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD`.
+On your repository's page, click Settings in the top right corner, then navigate to `Settings` > `Secrets and variables` > `Actions` > `Repository secrets` > `New repository secret`, add the following two secrets:

+- Secret name `DOCKERHUB_USERNAME`: The value is your username for logging into Docker Hub.
+- Secret name `DOCKERHUB_PASSWORD`: The value is your password for logging into Docker Hub.

 ## 3. Fork the repository and set Workflow permissions